tobeghost/ShopsRUs/README.md

   > Update-Database

 - For cmd/cli (Visual studio code)
-  > dotnet ef database update
+  > dotnet ef database update --project ShopsRUs.API

 # Launch
 - To launch the project
-  > dotnet run (on the CLI or Package Manager Console)
+  > dotnet run --project ShopsRUs.API (on the CLI or Package Manager Console)

 # Testing
 - To lunch the unit test project